InfVSR: Toward Consistency-Driven Streaming Generative Video Super-Resolution: Introduction

 \section{Introduction}

-The real world is witnessing an explosive growth in video content.
-Demand for high-quality video also surges.
-Video super-resolution (VSR), which aims to reconstruct high-resolution (HR) videos from low-resolution (LR) inputs, has thus emerged as a critical task.
-Among various approaches, generative models, particularly diffusion~\citep{ddpm,ddim}-based ones~\citep{seedvr}, are most popular and preferred.
+The real world is witnessing an explosive growth in video content, driving an increasing demand for high-quality visual experiences.
+Video super-resolution (VSR), which aims to reconstruct high-resolution (HR) videos from low-resolution (LR) inputs, has therefore become a fundamental task for content restoration~\citep{chen2026fourth,wang2026second}, streaming~\citep{streamdiffvsr,flashvsr}, and archival applications~\citep{liu2026first,li2026first}.
+In recent years, generative models, particularly diffusion~\citep{ddpm,ddim}-based ones, are most popular and preferred.
 With powerful pretrained priors, they can recover realistic details under complex real-world degradations~\citep{realesrgan,realbasicvsrvideolq}.

-However, despite recent progress in generic quality~\citep{star,seedvr,dove,turbovsr,seedvr2}, there remains a key obstacle to their practical deployment: they are limited to short video clips, while real-world videos often extend over thousands of frames.
-In terms of \textit{\textbf{efficiency}}, super-resolving a 500-frame 720p video using Upscale-A-Video~\citep{mgldvsr} requires over 1 hour.
-It is even more intolerable when users can only view the result after the entire video has been processed.
-In terms of \textit{\textbf{scalability}}, methods like SeedVR~\citep{seedvr} run easily out of memory on an A800 80GB GPU when processing over 100 frame sequences.
-Temporal decomposition, though necessary, breaks the fine-grained temporal modeling originally learned.
-Although progressive patch aggregation~\citep{stablesr,turbovsr} can smooth some transitions, they often introduce semantic inconsistencies and artifacts~\citep{patchvsr}.
-Both weaknesses pose an urgent need for a framework that fundamentally breaks the length limits.

-As the first exploration, we propose \textbf{InfVSR}, which novelly reformulates VSR as an \textbf{autoregressive-one-step-diffusion} (AR-OSD) paradigm.
-Based on the observation that powerful T2V diffusion models~\citep{cogvideox,wan} boost recent VSR quality breakthroughs, our core idea is to maximally retain the capabilities of pre-trained T2V priors, while introducing a new autoregressive formulation for temporal modeling.
-To be specific, we partition the video into non-overlapping temporal chunks and apply (1) \textbf{intra-chunk diffusion}, where the generative prior is invoked to refine the current chunk, and (2) \textbf{inter-chunk autoregression}, where temporal consistency is preserved by propagating information from past chunks.
-This paradigm well supports seamless streaming, as explored in prior video generation work~\citep{framepack,causvid,selfforcing,skyreelsv2,magi1}.
-We go further by extending this to high-resolution restoration, achieving superior quality with only a single-step diffusion process.

-To support AR inference, the pre-trained DiT backbone needs to be converted into a causal architecture.
-We thus design a dual-temporal modeling strategy tailored for VSR.
-For \textbf{local smoothness}, we retain a rolling KV-cache in the self-attention module.
-This directly propagates high-resolution, adjacent context, preserves the sequence modeling capacity of DiT, and keeps low computational overhead.
-For \textbf{global coherence}, we construct a joint visual guidance.
-Visual prompt is extracted from LR reference frames, projected into cross-attention, and shared across all chunks.
-This compensates for the information loss caused by cache truncation and maintains global style and identity guidance.
-With this design, our method only attends to a local sequence at each denoising step, yet preserves smooth transitions and strong temporal consistency.
-This enables scalable inference over arbitrarily long videos, with constant memory consumption over time.